rillip3/HecateConfig/README.md

 Download/upload are mutually exlcusive.
 Encrypt/decrypt are mutually exclusive.
 As such, if you use the -i option, the file you upload will always match your local file.
 With download, the final file will be in the state you specified.
-If you chose not to use -i, be aware that an unencrypted file will be uploaded, and an encrypted version left on your disk with the name filename_encrypted.
+If you chose not to use -i, be aware that the encyrpted file (named filename_encrypted) will be uploaded instead of the original file name.

 Note that using -i will destructively modify the file.
 If you have files you do not wish to risk destructively modifying, you can run without -i and